 "No way," both said in awe, eyes wide.

 "Yes way.
 I'll let you in on a secret – Professor Lupin was Moony," Thor said, and chuckled at their gaping faces.
 "Now, if you'll excuse me, I need to speak to Snivellus – I mean, Professor Snape."
 His face hardened.
 "I have heard many unpleasant things about him."
 He paused.
-"If you wish to visit my son, bear in mind that he is still asleep, and I would appreciate it if he wasn't disturbed."
+"If you wish to visit my son, bear in mind that he is still asleep, and I would appreciate it if he was not disturbed."

 The twins nodded seriously, and watched as he left.
-Visit a sleeping Harry, or which an angry thunder god almost certainly threaten Snape.
+Visit a sleeping Harry, or watch an angry thunder god almost certainly threaten Snape.
 It was no contest.
 They followed him at a distance, staying a corridor behind him at all times, until Thor found Snape.

 "Severus," Thor said quietly.
 "I would have words with you."